apache/predictionio-sdk-python/README.md

 predictionio Package Documentation
 ----------------------------------

+Please install the Sphinx doc generator (htttp://sphinx-doc.org/install.html) if you don't have it.

-The predictionio Python-SDK documentation can be generated.
-Go to docs/:
+To generate the predictionio Python-SDK documentation, go to docs/:

 	% make html